 - Allows students to view their financial aid awards earlier so they and their families can make timely decisions about budgeting for school.

 Use of Earlier Income and Tax Information

-The 2017-2018 FAFSA will require tax information from two years prior to the start of the year.
-With this change, students will have easier access to use the IRS Data Retrieval Tool on the FAFSA, and should be able to complete the FAFSA without having to wait for taxes to be filed.
+The 2019-2020 FAFSA will require tax information from TWO YEARS PRIOR to the start of the year.
+This should give students easier access to the IRS Data Retrieval Tool on the FAFSA, and additional time to complete the FAFSA without having to wait for taxes to be filed.

 We have put together commonly asked questions about the FAFSA changes to help you navigate through this process.
 If there is a question you have that we haven't answered, please contact us at firstname.lastname@example.org and we will be happy to help.